techno-user314/strata-sonic-synthesizer/README.md

 ## Features
 - SoundForge creates sound via subtractive synthesis.
 - SoundForge currently supports up to 25 voices per layer.
 In the future, this will be user defined so that it can be customized to the user's computer's architechture capabilities.
 - There are four distinct, toggleable layers.
 Each layer has it's own customizable oscillators, effectively acting like four seperate synthesizers.
-This feature can be used to toggle between four setting banks and, in future updates, may be able to loop a background harmony.
+Each layer has a record feature, and allows you to record, and than loop, a background harmony.
+This feature can be used as a toggle between four settings banks.
 - Every one of the 16 oscillators has it's own filter and waveform selection, along with it's own independant envelopes and modulators for amplitude, pitch shifting, and filter cutoff frequancy.

 ## Installation